 Pmod HB3 Reference Manual

-The Pmod HB3 is no longer in production.
-Once the current stock is depleted, it will be retired in our store.
+The Pmod HB3 is retired and no longer for sale in our store.

 The Digilent Pmod HB3 (Revision E) offers a 2A H-Bridge circuit with external feedback to drive small to medium sized DC motors.